gagandeepahuja09/tech_articles/databases/database_scaling_patterns.md

     * Once the replication is done, promote the new machine to primary and take the older machine offline.

 **Pattern3: Command Query Responsibility Segregation**
+* In most of the cases, any company needs transactional capabilities on write but not on read operations.